 Nearly HALF of all women have experienced low sexual desire in their lifetimes.
 It’s the most common sexual ‘problem’ women report that they face.

 But it’s odd that we frame it as a “sexual problem” because….

 #2: It’s OK if you don’t want to have sex

-Our aim at Desired State is firstly to challenge the idea that you should want sex!
+Let’s challenge the idea that you should want sex!
 Many people experience little to no desire for sex, and that’s completely valid too.
 Here’s a great article about a woman loud and proud (and not feeling guilty) that she just isn’t that into sex.

-We’re not saying that experiencing desire for sex more frequently is a good or a bad thing, something we should all aspire to, or that having more sex is necessarily the goal here.
 The most important thing is that YOU are happy with the sexual experience you have– however much or little you decide to have.

 Maybe we miss the feeling of desire.

 Perhaps we’re worried that there is something wrong with us that we can’t easily summon that feeling of wanting sex- especially if it’s something we could do easily at the start of our relationship.